CorentinWicht/GFPPeaks/README.md

-Column 1: Type in the name of the component (e.g. N2) Column 2: Define the lower bound in ms for the component of interest (e.g. 200ms) Column 3: define the upper bound in ms for the component of interest (e.g. 350ms) Column 4 & 5: Indicate which electrode(s) are the most representative of the component of interest (e.g. "CPz" for component N2).
+Column 1: Type in the name of the component (e.g. N2) Column 2: Define the lower bound in ms for the component of interest (e.g. 200ms) Column 3: define the upper bound in ms for the component of interest (e.g. 350ms)
 ```

-**Note that on columns 4 & 5 you HAVE to indicate at least 1 electrode and up to 2 electrodes** \
-This information will be used in the GFP peaks main display in [Chapter 8.1](#81-main-window)
+These informations will be used in the GFP peaks main display in [Chapter 8.1](#81-main-window)

 ### 8. GFPPeaks Windows